Azuriom/Azuriom/docker/INSTALL.md

 chmod -R 755 storage bootstrap/cache resources/themes plugins
 ```

-Copy the `.env.example` to `.env` and set the database information like this
+Copy the `.env.example` to `.env` and set the database information like this:
 ```
 DB_CONNECTION=pgsql
 DB_HOST=database